Shooting Script by Chris Green

 ‘Formulaic.
 Visibly unstable characters.
 Dark rooms with long shadows.
 Sparing dialogue with a lot of echo on the voices.
 Flashbacks.
 Bit of sinister music by Sigur Ros repeated throughout.’

-‘I’m sure you’re allowed to throw in a twist or two,’ said Fats.
+‘I’m sure you’re allowed to throw in a twist or two,’ Fats said.

 He updated his firewall and virus checker, ran a host of malware checks and retyped the scene, as close as he could remember to his original.
 Fortunately, there was not much dialogue, as there were only two characters, Ron and Anne.
 Much of this section consisted of sluglines and action.
 As a further precaution set Final Draft to auto-save each document every two minutes.
 He also began to back up all his files on a data stick and also, for belt and braces security, on icloud.

 Two weeks later he discovered that Bruce and Lee, the two Emergency Force characters from Brink had disappeared entirely from his screenplay.
 Every reference to them was gone.
 To his alarm, they had also disappeared from the all of the sequential copies of Brink on his data stick backup and from icloud.

 Shane, the technician on the repair desk at PC World told him.
 ‘We’ve run dozens of tests.
 There have been no incursions into your hard drive.
 Your machine seems perfect.’

 ‘But its also gone on all of the storage backups,’ Matt said.
 ‘How do you explain that?’

 ‘The loss of data there is even weirder,’ Shane said.
 ‘It’s is all a bit GCHQ,’

 Shane was not familiar with The X Files.
 He was from an X Factor generation.

 ‘There are measures we could take to find out where the data is disappearing to’ he said.
 ‘We could put a programme on that would track each byte of data.’

 ‘But doesn’t the Apple operating system do that anyway?’ queried Matt.